Palace Malice: 2014: four-year-old season

 Palace Malice began his third season in the Grade II Gulfstream Park Handicap over a mile on March 9 and was made favorite despite carrying top weight of 119 pounds.
-Having taken a slight lead on the final turn he rallied after being headed in the straight and won by a head from the five-year-old Golden Ticket.
+Having taken a slight lead on the final turn, he rallied after being headed in the straight and won by a head from the five-year-old Golden Ticket.
 Pletcher described the performance as "a huge effort off the layoff".
 Mike Smith rode the colt when he was asked to carry top weight of 121 pounds in the Grade II New Orleans Handicap at Fair Grounds Race Course three weeks later.
 Despite being forced six wide on the turn, he took the lead in the straight and won by almost five lengths from the favored Normandy Invasion.
-When Palace Malice was dropped to Grade III class for the Westchester Stakes only three horses appeared to oppose him and he won easily by almost ten lengths at odds of 1/20.
+When Palace Malice was dropped to Grade III class for the Westchester Stakes, only three horses opposed him, and he won by almost ten lengths at odds of 1/20.

 On 7 June at Belmont, Palace Malice returned to Grade I company for the first time since the Breeders' Cup Classic when he carried top weight of 124 pounds in the Metropolitan Handicap over one mile.
-Ridden by John Velasquez, he produced a sustained run in the straight to take the lead well inside the final furlong and won by a length from the Breeders' Cup Dirt Mile winner Goldencents.
+Ridden by John Velasquez, he produced a sustained run in the straight to take the lead well inside the final furlong and won by a length from the Breeders' Cup Dirt Mile winner, Goldencents.
 The Blood-Horse described Palace Malice's performance as "brilliant" while Pletcher said that the colt's victory was "an unbelievable achievement".
 The Racing Post rated Palace Malice's performance as the best achieved on dirt by any horse in the world up to that time in 2014.
-On August 2 the colt started the 13/20 favourite for the Whitney Handicap at Saratoga in which he carried 124 pounds (equal highweight with Will Take Charge).
-He raced just behind the leaders but began to struggle approaching the straight and faded to finish sixth of the nine runners behind the wire-to-wire winner Moreno.
+On August 2, the colt started the 13/20 favourite for the Whitney Handicap at Saratoga in which he carried 124 pounds (equal highweight with Will Take Charge).
+He raced just behind the leaders but began to struggle approaching the straight and faded to finish sixth of the nine runners behind wire-to-wire winner Moreno.

 On September 5, it was announced that Palace Malice had been retired with bone bruising to his left hind cannon bone.
-However, shortly thereafter, Three Chimneys Farm purchased a 50% share in the horse and it was announced that while he would take several months off to heal, and upon reassessment of his condition in November, 2014, it could be possible that he would race again in 2015 in the colors of Dogwood Stables, but thereafter would stand at stud at Three Chimneys, which would then have full ownership of the horse.
+However, shortly thereafter, Three Chimneys Farm purchased a 50% share in the horse and it was announced that while he would take several months off to heal, and upon reassessment of his condition in November, 2014, he possibly could race again in 2015 in the colors of Dogwood Stables but thereafter would stand at stud at Three Chimneys, which would then have full ownership of the horse.

-He returned to the track in 2015, but after two races where he placed third in May and fourth in August, he was retired for good, and sent to stand at stud at Three Chimneys.
+He returned to the track in 2015, but after two races where he placed third in May and fourth in August, he was retired for good and sent to stand at stud at Three Chimneys.
 Pletcher said, "Palace Malice was all class from day one...He was the most versatile horse I have ever trained and one of the best."